 Strategy 1: Develop comprehensive national policies for teacher and teaching personnel.
 Drawing on the UNESCO/TTF's Teacher Policy Development Guide, this can include support for the development or implementation of teacher policies aimed at elevating the quantity, quality, status and working conditions of teachers, as well as costing of teacher policies that are comprehensive, credible, crisissensitive and embedded in Education Sector plans.
-Teacher policies should include:
+As a priority, National Teacher Policies should address employment and working conditions in education and training, including wages, hours of work, protection from violence and harassment, gender equality and non-discrimination, and social protection.
+Teacher policies should also address the further strategies enumerated below.

 Strategy 2: Develop standards and competency frameworks for teachers, including the integration of ICT into teacher education and practice.
-This includes an agreement of the minimum knowledge, skills and ethical standards all teachers should observe, based on global (e.g. UNESCO-EI Global Framework) and regional frameworks.
-All countries should develop national frameworks to guide teacher education, CPD, and careers schemes.
+This includes an agreement of the minimum knowledge, skills and ethical standards all teachers should observe, based on global (e.g., UNESCO-EI Global Framework) and regional frameworks.
+All countries should develop national frameworks to guide initial teacher education, continuous professional development (CPD), and careers schemes.
 As part of this, an integrated strategy is needed to develop the digital skills to teach effectively with ICT, providing devices and the connectivity needed to produce and leverage available digital resources, share knowledge with peers, enrich and transform teaching practices.
 Digitalization strategies in a number of countries have shown that such investments can expand access to education but need to be accompanied by measures to ensure equitable, sustainable and inclusive access to and capacity to use education technologies both for educators and learners, appropriate training for educators, decent work in relation to the use of technology, including in respect to work-life balance, and protection of privacy and data.
+The promotion of open and public access technology and effective regulation of public-private partnerships is also key.

 Strategy 3: Design certification mechanisms and continuous upgrading programmes of in-service teaching personnel.
-This can include the recognition, accreditation, and certification of prior and experiential learning among volunteer teachers, community teachers, and other education personnel, including teaching aides.
+This can include the recognition, accreditation, and certification of prior and experiential learning among volunteer teachers, refugee teachers community teachers, and other education personnel, including teaching aides.
 An important element in improving the social and professional status of teachers is the official recognition and acquisition of qualifications, with a view to their full professionalization.

 Strategy 4: Promote wider education workforce team-based approaches to support teaching and learning.
-Emerging evidence suggests that supporting teachers and learners with a team of education professionals and other roles can be an effective way to improve learning and promote a broad range of education outcomes.
+Emerging evidence suggests that supporting teachers and learners with a team of education and other professionals and other roles can be an effective way to improve learning and promote a broad range of education outcomes.
 (D'Amour et al., 2009).
 While few education systems employ formal team structures, many already include elements of team approaches, such as teachers working together in professional learning communities or school principals working with district officials and teachers to engage caregivers in student learning.
 At school level, teams should include management as well as experienced mentors, with both expected to support and improve instructional practice of teachers by providing guidance, carrying out classroom observation sessions and providing high-quality feedback.

-Strategy 5: Empower leadership, motivation and innovation: This can include incentive programmes for teacher innovations and collaborative work.
-Fostering the agency and autonomy of teachers by cocreating educational resources and implementing continuous reforms of the curriculum and evaluation frameworks.
+Strategy 5: Empower leadership, motivation and innovation.
+This can include incentive programmes for teacher innovations and collaborative work.
+Fostering the agency and autonomy of teachers and school leaders by co-creating educational resources and implementing continuous reforms of the curriculum and evaluation frameworks.
 Capacity building in social dialogue and system transformation needs to accompany this process.